 In 2017, the integral of his piano works is published on the Sony Classical label and performed at Carnegie Hall in New York and his partita written in tribute to the Victims of the Holocaust "Shoah for Solo Violin and Sacred Temple" on the Non Profit Music label.

-Finally, in 2018, the XXVIII International Festival of Sacred Art has dedicated two monographic concerts to Grundman: Shoah for Solo Violin and Sacred Temple, which was held on March 9 at the Salón de los Pasos Perdidos of the Congress of Deputies, and on February 17 at the Church of San Millán and San Cayetano took place the absolute premiere of the orchestral version of A Mortuis Resurgere: The Resurrection of Christ for Soprano and Orchestra with the interpretation of Susana Cordón and the Chamber Orchestra of Spain under the baton of Javier Ulises Illán.
-Also in 2018 the composer have been commissioned by the Community of Madrid to write a tribute to Primo Levi to commemorate the centenary of his birth, which will be premiered at the closing of the XXIX International Festival of Sacred Art in Madrid.
-The work is called Cantata Levi for violin, soprano and chamber orchestra and is based on Levi's work Si esto es un hombre.
+In addition, in 2017, the XXVIII International Festival of Sacred Art has dedicated two monographic concerts to Grundman: Shoah for Solo Violin and Sacred Temple, which was held on March 9 at the Salón de los Pasos Perdidos of the Congress of Deputies, and on February 17 at the Church of San Millán and San Cayetano took place the absolute premiere of the orchestral version of A Mortuis Resurgere: The Resurrection of Christ for Soprano and Orchestra with the interpretation of Susana Cordón and the Chamber Orchestra of Spain under the baton of Javier Ulises Illán.